 - 1. Create a new user account in the Active Directory domain.
-For example, in Windows 2019: - a.
-In the Active Directory Users and Computers tool, right-click Users in the domain, and select New > User. - b.
-Provide descriptive values for the new user, and a logon name such as AM-Bind-Account. - c.
-Click Next. - d.
-Enter a strong password for the bind account, disable the User must change password at next logon option, and then click Next. - e.
-Review the details of the new account, and then click Finish. - 2.
-Give the new bind account access to the directory data: - a.
-In the Active Directory Users and Computers tool, right-click the domain that contains your users, and then select Delegate Control. - b.
-Add the bind account you created in the previous step, and then click Next. - c.
-Select the tasks you want to allow the AM bind account to perform from the list.
+For example, in Windows 2019: - In the Active Directory Users and Computers tool, right-click Users in the domain, and select New > User. - Provide descriptive values for the new user, and a logon name such as AM-Bind-Account. - Click Next. - Enter a strong password for the bind account, disable the User must change password at next logon option, and click Next. - Review the details of the new account, and click Finish.

+- 2. Give the new bind account access to the directory data: - In the Active Directory Users and Computers tool, right-click the domain that contains your users, and select Delegate Control. - Add the bind account you created in the previous step, and click Next. - Select the tasks you want to allow the AM bind account to perform from the list.

-For example, to allow read and write access to users, enable the Create, delete, and manage inetOrqPerson accounts task.
+For example, to allow read and write access to users, enable the Create, delete, and manage inetOrgPerson accounts task.

-d.
-After assigning the tasks you want to allow the AM bind account to perform, click Finish.
+• After assigning the tasks you want to allow the AM bind account to perform, click Finish.